LayneSmith/template_lambda-scraper/README.md

 These are generic instructions for deploying a lambda scraper.
 You will need to have appropriate permissions.
-As of October 2018, this deployment requires Python 3.6.
+As of January 2019, this deployment requires Python 3.6.8.

 ## To build ##
 1. Run `pipenv install`